Mrs Dalloway’s London – the 100th Anniversary

 Here’s what’s special about this walk

 Now as you’ll have gathered from the above, the centenary anniversary for that June day in 1923 when Mrs Dalloway went on her walk is now history.
 But what I say below about the walk on that June day is 99 percent applicable to every Mrs Dalloway’s London Walk we do.
 The only exception being that it’s no longer possible to hear that bell exactly – to the second – 100 years after Mrs Dalloway heard it on that June day in 1923.
-This past June (2024) we heard it exactly (“the leaden circles dissolving in the air”) – to the second – 101 years after Clarissa Dalloway heard it.* But unpacking that moment – especially with the 101-year-old materials I’ve unearthed – Exhibition A, Exhibition B, etc. – is a significant part of the fun and wonderment and indeed revelation of the walk.
+This past June (2024) we heard it exactly (“the leaden circles dissolving in the air”) – to the second – 101 years after Clarissa Dalloway heard it.* And on these two Wednesdays in June 2025 we’re going to hear Big Ben exactly (“the leaden circles dissolving in the air”) 102 years to the second Mrs Dalloway heard it.
+And, yes, the walk takes place on both mid-June Wednesdays because it’s a much debated question whether Clarissa went for her walk on June 13, 1923 or June 20, 1923.
+That in itself is a fascinating question and I, David, will shed a great deal of light on which of the two was likely to be the front runner.
+But in any case, running it on both mid-June Wednesdays covers all (all? no, make that ‘both’) bases.
+And unpacking that moment – especially with the 102-year-old materials I’ve unearthed – Exhibition A, Exhibition B, etc. – is a significant part of the fun and wonderment and indeed revelation of the walk.

-* It was 101 years and 56 days on the August 7, 2024 Mrs Dalloway’s London walk.
-Which was put on at the special request of a Canadian Literature professor, who wasn’t here in the middle of June but was here the first two weeks in August.
+* And we’re proud of this.
+We do our best to be super responsive to our walking public.
+So we also ran the walk last August – August 7, 2024.
+Which was 101 years and 56 days (or 49 days, take your pick) after Mrs Dalloway’s London walk.
+That August walk was put on last year at the special request of a Canadian Literature professor, who wasn’t here in the middle of June but was here the first two weeks in August.
 And why do we always run it on two successive Wednesdays in June?
-Because we know – from the novel – that the year is 1923.
+This bears repeating.
+It’s run on those two Wednesdays because we know – from the novel – that the year is 1923.
 And that the month is June.
 And that it’s the middle of June.
 And that it’s a Wednesday.
 But there are of course two Wednesdays that fall near “the middle of June.”
 So we cover both bases.

 Podcast for the 100th Anniversary Walk